ProgUn1corn/Qlourie_Astral_R/README.md

 - Front lip react to ground clearance change
 - Aero geared to anti-diving when jumping instead of high speed downforce
 - Two layer RX style rear wing, within the frontal projection and within the projection of the car seen from above, within the size regulations
-- Total about 200kg of downforce at 200km/h
+- Total about 200kg of downforce at 200km/h, balance at around 45:55
 ![Astral_R](Docs/RX1/6.jpg)